 The early years of life are the most foundational to the formation of our identity and character.
-For better and for worse, they chart a direction for our future health and stability.
+These years (for better or worse, or both) chart a direction for our future health and stability.

 If your 18-year factor, however, was marked by a significant disruption or a serious dysfunction, it will have a negative affect on your identity, security, and relationship skills.

 If there were significant disruptions – (like sexual abuse or your parents’ divorce) or serious dysfunctions (like a domineering father or mother, a parent who walks in and out of your life, abuse from a parent, an alcoholic parent or an emotionally distance one), you had what I call a toxic background.
 The toxicity must be addressed if you desire to have healthy adult relationships.

 The protective mechanisms children practice to shield themselves from hurt do not protect them when carried into adult relationships.
 The walls and defensive postures later alienate people and hinder true intimacy in adult life.

 Change begins with God.
 First we need God’s gift of salvation.
 God is the one who redeems us “…from the empty way of life handed down to you” (1 Peter 1:18).
 Many times God uses the pain of our past to make us see how much we need His love, forgiveness and help.
 But change and transformation is a process.
 It is described in Philippians 2:12-13 – “…continue to work out your salvation with fear and trembling, for it is God who works in you to will and to act according to his good purpose.”

 This transformation will cut deeply into the things that run deeply into our character– especially the 18-year factor stuff.